 This line laser is a cost-effective equipment, mainly used for DIY projects.
 As the name says, you’ll have to manually level this line laser.
 It also has a built-in vial in which you line up the bubbles which work as a pointer.
 If accuracy isn’t as important for what you aim to achieve then this would be a good choice for small projects.

-2. Self-leveling lasers
+2. Self-levelling lasers

-Self-leveling lasers are also known as pendulum levels and they’re the best choice if you’re a professional looking for accuracy in their work.
+Self-levelling lasers are also known as pendulum levels and they’re the best choice if you’re a professional looking for accuracy in their work.
 This equipment has sets of diodes present on a pendulum so it automatically maintains the level instead of manually repositioning the laser-like in the manual laser level.
 A drawback to this tool is that it’s much more expensive than the manual lasers, however it’s definitely worth the investment due to its accuracy, reliability, and time-saving characteristics.

 This type of laser is also one of the expensive ones along with having upgraded and complex features.
 Its laser beam has a 360-degree range vertically and/or horizontally.
 It is positioned in the center of the workspace to let it do its job.
 This tool is better suited for professional construction work such as landscaping, building driveway, etc.

 If your project consists of working on tunnels, sewers, or pipelines then pipe lasers will be your best bet.
-It has a high leveling and grading precision and comes with features exclusive to building pipes.
+It has a high levelling and grading precision and comes with features exclusive to building pipes.
 It is also waterproof making it more durable however it’s more expensive than the other types of laser and it takes time to learn how to use this instrument due to its complex features.

 Overall rating – 5 out of 5